ArtArtArtArt/KMSVault/1EvergreenNotes/ruminations.md

 90 percent of thoughts you thought today you thought yesterday

-How can I get rid of rumicnations?
+How can I get rid of ruminations?
  - [[Intermittent fasting improves neuroplasticity]]

 ---